Impulse Response Analysis of Structural Nonlinear Time Series Models

 In this paper, we aim to design a semiparametric, structural nonlinear time series modeling and estimation framework with explicit theoretical properties.
-Our chief contribution is the extension and combination of the block-recursive structural framework of \cite{goncalvesImpulseResponseAnalysis2021} with the uniform sieve estimation theory of \cite{chenOptimalUniformConvergence2015} within a general physical dependence setup \citep{wuNonlinearSystemTheory2005}.
-Under standard nonparametric assumptions, we show that a two-step semiparametric series estimation procedure is able to consistently recover the structural model in a uniform sense.
-Since we ultimately wish to study impulse responses, our theory also encompasses guarantees for estimated nonlinear IRFs: Nonlinear impulse response function estimates are asymptotically consistent and, thanks to an iterative algorithm, can also be straightforwardly computed.
+Our primary contribution is the extension and combination of the block-recursive structural framework of \cite{goncalvesImpulseResponseAnalysis2021} with the uniform sieve estimation theory of \cite{chenOptimalUniformConvergence2015} within a general physical dependence setup \citep{wuNonlinearSystemTheory2005}.
+Under classical nonparametric assumptions, we show that a two-step semiparametric series estimation procedure can consistently recover the structural model in a uniform sense.
+In order to be able to relax the assumptions on the linearity and fixed parametric model specifications, we restrict our study to the case of compactly supported, weakly dependent data.
+We emphasize that, even in this constrained setting, to the best of our knowledge, our work is the first to offer a formal combination of these approaches.
+We provide explicit guarantees for semiparametrically-estimated nonlinear IRFs: Nonlinear impulse response function estimates are asymptotically consistent and, thanks to an iterative algorithm, can also be straightforwardly computed.